pedrorocha02/AzureWeatherProject/README.md

 - **Notebook #1 (Data Producer)**:
   - Fetches real-time weather data from OpenWeatherMap API.
   - Formats and structures the retrieved data.
-  - Sends raw data (JSON format) to an Azure Event Hubs topic (`weather-data`) , simulating a Kafka-based queue system.
+  - Sends raw data (JSON format) to an Azure Event Hubs topic (`weather-data`) , creating a Kafka-based queue system.

 - **Notebook #2 (Data Subscriber)**:
   - Listens to the Event Hubs stream for new incoming weather data.